AAA Energy Label, Allergy filter, 4L, Turbo brush

-My Philips vacuum's dust bag compartment is very dirty
+The dust bag compartment of my Philips vacuum is dirty

 It is normal for your Philips vacuum cleaner's dust bag compartment to become slightly dirty.
 Discover how to keep your vacuum cleaner nice and clean.